 - Damp-proofing

 Mineral admixtures are available in fine powdered forms and are generally made up of waste materials from different industries, which are insoluble in water.
-They are added in larger quantities to the concrete mix as compared to chemical admixtures and can sometimes even be used to partially replace cement in the mix.
+These types of admixtures for concrete are added in larger quantities to the concrete mix as compared to chemical admixtures and can sometimes even be used to partially replace cement in the mix.
 These are also available in different types, some of which are explained below.

 - Fly Ash

-Fly ash is a by-product of thermal power plants, consisting of Silica, Alumina, and Calcium oxides.
+Fly ash is a by-product of thermal power plants, consisting of Silica, Alumina and Calcium oxides.
 The use of fly ash in concrete as an admixture increases its workability and setting time.
-It can also replace a certain quantity of cement in the mix, helping the production of greener concrete with lower shrinkage, and reducing the creep of concrete.
+It can also replace a certain quantity of cement in the mix, helping the production of greener concrete with lower shrinkage, cracking and creep.

 - Silica Fume